joshwlewis/rfcs/text/0000-build-observability.md

 experiences.

-To protect privacy and prevent unnecessary collection of data, this functionality should be optional and anonymous.
+To protect privacy and prevent unnecessary collection of data, this functionality shall be optional and anonymous.

 # What it is
 [what-it-is]: #what-it-is